Heavenly Nannies – London Nanny Agency!

-- Prepare healthy meals for the children, with appropriate sized portions.
+- Prepare healthy meals and snacks for the children, with appropriate sized portions.

-- Keep the children entertained with age-appropriate physically & mentally stimulating activities.
+- Keep the children entertained with age-appropriate, stimulating activities.

-- Support the children in their physical, emotional & mental development & education – such as reading books to little children, taking them to adventure playgrounds and helping older ones with homework/ prep.
+- Support the children in their development & education, such as reading books to younger children, taking them to adventure playgrounds and helping older ones with homework/ prep.

-- Arrange trips and playdates with the children’s friends, both ‘home and away’.
+- Arrange trips and playdates with the children’s friends, both at home and away.

 - Cleaning and tidying up after the children and their bedrooms.

-- Taking care of their laundry, washing clothes & bedding, ironing for the children.
+- Taking care of children’s laundry, washing clothes & bedding, ironing.
 Any sewing of children’s clothes or buying new clothes when required.

 - Cleaning toys and equipment used by the children.

-- Bathing the children and putting them to bed (if required by the parent/s)
+- Bathing the children and putting them to bed.

-- Often to be available to babysit – by separate agreement and paid separately.
+- Possibly be available to babysit – by separate agreement and paid separately.

-The Nanny is a professional who looks after children, she or he is not a cleaner nor a housekeeper.
+A Nanny is a professional who looks after children.
+She or he is not a cleaner, nor a housekeeper.

-A Nanny Housekeeper combines the roles of Nanny and Housekeeper, however please bear in mind that they cannot perform both tasks at the same time, particularly if you have young children.
+A Nanny Housekeeper combines the roles of Nanny and Housekeeper.
+Please bear in mind, though, that they cannot perform both tasks at the same time, particularly if you have young children.
 The Nanny Housekeeper can only perform housework duties when not looking after your children, or if your children are slightly older and do not require the close supervision and engagement necessary for younger children.
-Nanny Housekeepers are normally paid more than Nannies due to the increased number of responsibilities and skills required.
+Nanny Housekeepers are often paid more than Nannies due to the increased number of responsibilities and skills required.

-More and more families are requesting a Nanny PA (Personal Assistant), particularly when they have school aged children and the Nanny has ‘spare’ hours in the middle of the day.
-Nanny PAs can help organise family life, such as taking clothes to the dry cleaners, making appointments for the children/parents, ordering shopping, taking care of small administration tasks and organising quotes for plumber/ electrician etc. As with the Nanny Housekeeper, the focus will be the children and only when the children are at school/ taking a nap would the Nanny PA be attending to the other tasks.
+A Nanny PA candidate is becoming more and more popular with our families.
+They are particularly sought after for school-aged children, where the Nanny has ‘spare’ hours in the middle of the day.
+Nanny PAs can help organise family life, such as taking clothes to the dry cleaners, making appointments for the children/parents, ordering shopping, taking care of small administration tasks and organising quotes for plumber/ electrician etc. As with the Nanny Housekeeper, their focus will be the children – only when the children are at school/ taking a nap, would the Nanny PA be attending to the other tasks.

 Simple steps to employ a Heavenly Nanny

-Once you have decided which category of candidate is most suitable for you, maybe after discussing with us, you should register with us on-line at ‘family registration’ and complete the form.
-You will receive a confirmation email from us with information about the next steps and about our service.
+Once you have decided which Nanny candidate is most suitable for you, you can register with Heavenly Nanny Agency London online.
+You will then receive a confirmation email with information about the next steps and about our service.
 If you have any questions before or after registering, please do not hesitate to reach out to us.

-Once we have your registration we can begin the search for your Heavenly Nanny.
+Once we have your registration, we can begin the search for your Heavenly Nanny.
 First we check our books for good candidates who suit your requirements, then we interview the candidates and simultaneously check if they would like to apply for the position.
-We place adverts on our website and on other sites popular with nannies, these generates considerable interest.
-We never use any identifiable client information such as photos or names etc.
+We also place adverts on our website and on other sites popular with Nannies.
+These generate considerable interest!
+We never use any identifiable client information, such as photos or names etc.

 FAQ (Frequently Asked Questions) for Families:

-Q. Does the National Minimum Wage Apply to live-in Nannies?
+Does the National Minimum Wage apply to live-in Nannies?

-A. Most employees must be paid the national minimum wage.
-The applicable minimum hourly wage depends on a few factors, one of those is the individual’s age:
+Employees must be paid the national minimum wage.
+The hourly rate depends on a few factors, such as the individual’s age:

-Residential Nannies – Live-in nannies – could be exempt provided they
+Residential Nannies/Live-in Nannies could be exempt from minimum wage regulation provided they:

 - Live as part of the family household, where there is no deduction from wages for accommodation or food.